msunbay/zod-pg/README.md

 ### The Read Schemas

 - Used for reading data from the database.
-- Does not enforce write constraints (e.g., max length, min length, required fields).
+- Does not enforce write constraints (e.g., max length, min length).
 - Transforms nulls to `undefined`, making it easier to work with optional fields in TypeScript.

 ### The Write Schemas